Skip to main content

 You can use people analytics to look at your workforce as a whole, as well as to zoom in on specific trends or topics – such as diversity, engagement, retention, or skills.

-People analytics offers insights from a wide range of data, and that means tapping into a varied assortment of data sources.
+People analytics offers insights from a huge swath of data – and that means tapping into a varied assortment of data sources.

 Your people analytics platform should look at everything from your company's financial data to employee survey results to performance management metrics (and more) to emphasize totality over tunnel vision.
 That’s how you’ll draw the most meaningful conclusions.